IBM-Bluemix-Docs/wh-iml/responsibilities.md

 | Use the provided API, CLI, or UI console to provision service instances. | Customer |
 | Set up your backup and recovery strategies. | Customer |
 | Monitor then health of your instance(s) using IBBM Cloud monitoring.  | Customer |
 {: caption="Table 1.
-Responsibilities for IBM Cloud infrastructure" caption-side="top"|
+Responsibilities for IBM Cloud infrastructure" caption-side="top"}

 ### Application Orchestration]
 {: #app-orchestration}